-The Binge-Watching Cure II, our all horror edition is open for submissions.
+The Binge-Watching Cure II, our all horror edition is closed for submissions.

 We want to see your most terrifying prose.
 We’re interested in the full range of horror fiction genres and topics: dark fantasy, vampires, zombies, werewolves, Cthulhu Mythos, pure horror, psychological horror, ghost stories, East European myths, kind fairies gone rogue, Japanese monsters, apocalyptic horror, gothic, and plain scary monsters.